KSDiff: Keyframe-Augmented Speech-Aware Dual-Path Diffusion for Facial Animation: Introduction

 \section{Introduction}

 Audio-driven facial animation has attracted increasing attention multimedia due to its wide applications in digital entertainment, virtual avatars, and human–computer interaction.
 Recently, diffusion models have demonstrated remarkable capability in synthesizing realistic and temporally coherent talking faces.
 Despite these advances, most existing methods \cite{stan2023facediffuser, shen2023difftalk, ma2024diffspeaker, wang2024emotivetalkexpressivetalkinghead} treat speech features as a monolithic representation and overlook their fine-grained roles in driving different facial motions.
-Moreover, the modeling of keyframes—those frames with the most intense dynamics—has not been sufficiently explored, leading to suboptimal animation quality.

 Several recent studies have attempted to address these challenges.
 SadTalker~\cite{zhang2023sadtalker} and Synctalk \cite{peng2024synctalk} focuses on head-pose modeling but lacks refined speech guidance.
 ProsodyTalker~\cite{li2025prosodytalker} introduces prosody into generation to explore the role of speech information, but remains unstable under extreme conditions.
 KeyFace~\cite{bigata2025keyface} emphasizes keyframe selection, yet the chosen frames often lack clear physical meaning.
 These observations highlight the necessity of disentangling speech representations and designing principled keyframe modeling strategies.